Icterus cucullatus cucullatus

 Spring: The single record is:

-25-29 May 2013 male at Garrison, Butler Co, Daro family feeder (Gubanyi 2013).
+25-29 May 2013 male at Daro family feeder, Garrison, Butler Co, (Gubanyi 2013).

 This first state record was first noticed by Susie and Bill Daro at their oriole feeders.
 Recognizing that it was unusual, they contacted John Carlini who suggested they photograph the bird, which they did; the next day John Carlini and Shari Schwartz drove up to confirm the identification (Gubanyi 2013).
 It was subsequently seen by many observers.

 There are two previous reports for Nebraska, but although suggestive, neither was confirmed.
 One was reported seen near Columbus, Platte Co on two days including 12 May 1965 (Armstrong 1965).
 Identification was based on an orange crown and “fiery orange” hood, rump, and underparts.
 While neither Baltimore nor Bullock’s Orioles nor their hybrids possess “orange crowns,” although first fall birds have greenish-orange crowns, no further detail was provided for this intriguing report.
-A similar report was of one at an oriole feeder tray in Moorefield, Frontier Co 30 Apr 2014 that had an “orange head”; no further details were provided, although at the same time a Hooded Oriole was seen by many in Douglas Co, Kansas, not far distant, 1 May 2014.
+A similar report was of one at an oriole feeder tray in Moorefield, Frontier Co 30 Apr 2014 that had an “orange head”; no further details were provided, although at the same time a Hooded Oriole was seen by many in Douglas Co, Kansas 1 May 2014.
 One reported in Dawson Co 30 Jun 2017 was not accepted by NOURC (Brogie 2018).

 A banded bird recovered in Kansas identified as a Hooded Oriole was considered to have been incorrectly identified (Thompson and Ely 1992).